Skip to main content Link Menu Expand (external link) Copy Copied

 • Our service will authenticate itself by use of an HTTP-header named X-Signature-SHA512.
 This header is an HMAC (Hash-based message authentication code) that is generated by hashing the secret with the request payload using the SHA512 algorithm.
 The secret can be generated in the page of the connector.

-• In case of a correct HMAC our service expects a response with a 200 OK statuscode.
-In case of an incorrect HMAC our service expects a response with a 401 UNAUTHORIZED statuscode.
+• In case of a correct HMAC our service expects a response with a 200 OK status code.
+In case of an incorrect HMAC our service expects a response with a 401 UNAUTHORIZED status code.
 When configuring your URL, our service will verify this implementation with a NOP-event

 • We expect your server to use HTTPS.